Yellow Brass (UNS C27000)

 Applications of Yellow Brass C27000

 Yellow Brass C27000 finds applications in various industries and sectors due to its desirable properties.
-Some common applications include:
+Key applications include:

-• Plumbing fixtures: Yellow brass C27000 is widely used for plumbing fittings, valves, faucets, and connectors due to its corrosion resistance, ease of machining, and ability to withstand water and chemical exposure.
+• Plumbing fixtures: Widely used for plumbing fittings, valves, faucets, and connectors due to its corrosion resistance, ease of machining, and ability to withstand water and chemical exposure.

-• Electrical components: The alloy is utilized in electrical connectors, terminals, switches, and socket contacts due to its excellent electrical conductivity and resistance to corrosion.
+• Electrical components: Utilized in electrical connectors, terminals, switches, and socket contacts due to its excellent electrical conductivity and resistance to corrosion.

-• Cartridge cases: Yellow brass C27000, also known as cartridge brass, is commonly used for manufacturing cartridge cases in ammunition due to its good formability, strength, and corrosion resistance.
+• Cartridge cases: Also known as cartridge brass, it is commonly used for manufacturing cartridge cases in ammunition due to its good formability, strength, and corrosion resistance.

-• Heat exchangers: Yellow brass C27000’s thermal conductivity and corrosion resistance make it suitable for heat exchanger components, including tubes, headers, and shells.
+• Heat exchangers: Its thermal conductivity and corrosion resistance make it suitable for heat exchanger components, including tubes, headers, and shells.

-• Automotive applications: The alloy is utilized in automotive components like radiator cores, fuel tanks, connectors, and fittings due to its corrosion resistance, formability, and machinability.
+• Automotive applications: Used in automotive components like radiator cores, fuel tanks, connectors, and fittings due to its corrosion resistance, formability, and machinability.

-• Marine applications: Yellow brass C27000’s resistance to saltwater corrosion makes it suitable for marine hardware, fittings, and connectors.
+• Marine applications: Resistance to saltwater corrosion makes it suitable for marine hardware, fittings, and connectors.

 Similar Alloys